 She was imprisoned on more than one occasion for her revolutionary ideas and initiatives, and in 1919 she was deported from the United States to Soviet Russia, where she remained until 1923.
 She thus had the opportunity to closely observe the consequences of the Bolshevik revolution.
-She was deeply disappointed and became one of the few voices of the European left to lash out against the Russian experiment.
+She was deeply disappointed and became one of the few voices of the European Left to criticize the Russian experiment.
 She continued to support the battles of anarchists everywhere until her death in Canada in 1940.
 She is buried in Chicago near the graves of those executed after the Haymarket affair and other famous radicals and revolutionaries.

 What made her credible was the fact that that every battle she fought in society was first and foremost a battle that she fought within herself.
-She was consistent in her ideals that social change was brought about by individuals.
+She was consistent in her idea that social change must be brought about by individuals.
 Her determined fight for the rights of women was particularly relevant and openly contrasted with the suffragist movements at the time, which she considered bourgeois and essentially ineffective.
 For Goldman, feminism was not an attempt to pursue social equality and political rights bestowed by external authority.
 Instead, it was an internal transformation that needed to take place first in women and later in men, with the knowledge that a woman was in charge of her own body and her mind.
 Furthermore, no one else could condition or direct her development.
 This process of liberation could not and would not take place against men, to their detriment, but was reciprocal—freedom for both sexes promised happiness and liberation to different, yet complementary human beings.
 In building relationships between the sexes, love plays a fundamental role and for this reason it must be freed from procreation.
 Goldman was an early advocate for educating women about contraception and birth control.
 Therefore, free and equal women and men can weave fair and sincere relationships, love and feel loved, and collaborate in building a better and fairer society.